catmaid/CATMAID/API_CHANGELOG.md

 - Returns now also information about what labels were added, which were duplicates and which labels were deleted.

-- `POST /{project_id}/label/[treenode|connector]/{label_id}/remove`:
+`POST /{project_id}/label/[treenode|connector]/{label_id}/remove`:

-  Returns now also information about which label label was eventually removed.
+- Returns now also information about which label label was eventually removed.
-  If nothing went wrong the field deleted_link should have the input label ID.
+  If nothing went wrong the field deleted_link has the input label ID.

 ### Deprecations